-Today my twin brother messaged me saying he always knew I liked travelling.
-He’s right, I love travelling.
-It’s not the act of travel (business travel can be especially dull) it’s the experiences and people that are the magic.
+Today my twin brother messaged me saying he always knew I’d move away.
+He’s right, I love to travel.
+It’s not the act of travel (business travel can be especially dull) it’s the experiences and people which are the magic.

 “The gladdest moment in human life, me thinks, is a departure into unknown lands.” – Sir Richard Burton

 As I write this I’m in the bar area of a boutique hotel in Copenhagen Denmark.
 Having just had a long chat with a member of staff, I’m now drinking a free beer and have tips on where to go after work tomorrow in order to eat some good Danish food – that’s some magic of travel right there.

 We all have a thirst for travel, we’re born with it.
 Some of us realise, most of us don’t.
 As a child of the 1980’s I’d watched Indiana Jones Raiders of the Lost Ark.
 The opening theme music pretty much had me when it came to feeling alive with a thirst for adventure.
 I suspect Indiana Jones has inspired many adventures for people over the years.
 Our 4-year-old son Mack often dances to the main theme and when I’m with him it’s easy to see his thirst for life.
 I’m confident he’s going to have some travel adventures.

 I wanted to travel and be my own type of Indy.
 By my early twenties, I had the idea of mixing travel with something deep and meaningful.
 I looked at many options, I signed up to a Kibbutz but decided not to do it, I almost joined the Royal Navy to explore the world and learn engineering, I bailed before signing the papers.
 I’d been to Turkey and got a taste for mountain adventure in Land Rovers and canoes, it wasn’t enough.
 I was finding adventure and adventure was finding me, though no-one but myself was or would be benefitting, I wanted to do more.